 Unmet need for family planning is extremely high among women in the postpartum period.
 More than 90% of postpartum women in developing countries desire to space or limit a subsequent pregnancy, yet 61% are not using a family planning method.
 This means that we’re not getting postpartum women the family planning options they want.
-Only a minority of these women use a family planning (FP) method, and many do not use an FP method consistently or for the recommended 24 months between a birth and next pregnancy.
-Increasing the uptake of postpartum family planning (PPFP) has the potential to protect and empower postpartum women and make a large contribution towards the goal of Family Planning 2020 (FP2020), a critical milestone to ensuring universal access to sexual and reproductive health and rights by 2030, as laid out in Sustainable Development Goals 3 and 5, and is key to unlocking all development priorities.
+Integrating family planning services into maternal health services is an effective strategy for taking advantage of women’s increased contacts with the health care system in the time period around childbirth.
+More importantly, increasing the uptake of PPFP has the potential to protect and empower women at a crucial time in their lives, establish healthy birth spacing practices, and reduce maternal and child morbidity and mortality.

 Increasing PPFP uptake would also make a large contribution towards Family Planning 2020’s (FP2020) goals of increasing rights-based contraceptive access and use in its focus countries and ensuring universal access to sexual and reproductive health and rights by 2030, as laid out in Sustainable Development Goals 3 and 5.

 The PPFP movement began in June 2015 in Chiang Mai, Thailand, where a global, action-oriented meeting, titled “Accelerating Access to Postpartum Family Planning in Sub-Saharan Africa and Asia” (the “PPFP Global Meeting”), was held with family planning, maternal, newborn and child health (MNCH) representatives from select countries and key international stakeholders to accelerate access to PPFP.
 The PPFP Global Meeting allowed countries to develop specific action plans and build consensus with local partners and policymakers towards their implementation.